-Health related exposures and illness affecting any party above or the wider community are to be reported and investigated and managed, although they are not included in BIFR.
+Non-work-related events affecting any party above or the wider community are reported and investigated and managed, although they are not included in BIFR.
+These typically include pre-existing medical conditions that manifest themselves in the workplace but are not caused by work activities such as heart attacks.